2 Credits | 90 Hours

 The Nursing Assistant course is offered year-round on all four campuses (Ashland, New Richmond, Rice Lake, Superior) and at the outreach center in Hayward and the Health Education Center in Shell Lake.
 Take classes face to face and in the clinical setting.

-In just six weeks, you can obtain a rewarding career.
+In just six weeks, you can earn a rewarding career.
 Considering you could be certified in just six-weeks time, a median salary of $24,000 nationally is respectable.

 Career Bonuses and Benefits